Treece, Henry (1911-1966)

 Turteltaub, H. N. [pseud.
 Harry Turtledove] (1949- )

 The adventures of two cousins who are merchantmen from Rhodes, set in the years shortly after the death of Alexander the Great.
-Originally planned as a seven book series, leading up to the siege of Rhodes by the forces of Antigonos, only four were published.
+Planned as a seven book series, leading up to the siege of Rhodes by the forces of Antigonos.

 The plot of the book centers around the cousins voyaging around the Greek parts of the Mediterranean Sea.
 They trade a great many things on their ship, the Aphrodite, including, much to the chagrin of many on board, peacocks.
 During their voyage they encounter pirates, other traders and get caught up in conflicts between some of Alexander's former generals, including Antigonos.